MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. Add a destination server and mappings for any more source servers, and then select **Next**.
 1. On the **Adjust transfer settings** page, specify whether to migrate local users and groups on the source servers and then select **Next**.
 This option lets you recreate any local users and groups on the destination servers so file or share permissions set to local users and groups aren't lost.
 Here are the options when migrating local users and groups:

+   > [!IMPORTANT]
+   > If migrating NetApp CIFS servers, you cannot migrate local users and groups.

    - **Rename accounts with the same name** is selected by default and migrates all local users and groups on the source server.
 If local users or groups on the source are found with the same name on the destination, these items receive new names on the destination.
 However, a built-in user or group uses the same name on the source and destination, such as the Administrator user or the Administrators group.
    - **Reuse accounts with the same name** maps identically named users and groups on the source and destination.
 Don't use this setting if your source or destination server is a domain controller.
    - **Don't transfer users and groups** skips migrating local users and groups, which is required when your source or destination is a domain controller, or when seeding data for DFS Replication (DFS Replication doesn't support local groups and users).

    > [!NOTE]
    > Migrated user accounts are disabled on the destination and assigned a 127-character password that's both complex and random, so you'll have to enable them and assign a new password when you're finished to keep using them.
 This helps ensure any old accounts with forgotten and weak passwords on the source don't continue to be a security problem on the destination.
 You might also want to check out [Local Administrator Password Solution (LAPS)](https://www.microsoft.com/download/details.aspx?id=46899) as a way to manage local Administrator passwords.

-   > [!NOTE]
-   > If migrating NetApp CIFS servers, you cannot migrate local users and groups.

 1. Select **Validate** and then select **Next**.
 1. Select **Start transfer** to start transferring data.<br>The first time you transfer, we move any existing files in a destination to a backup folder.
 For destination servers running Azure File Sync with cloud tiering, this backup option isn't supported.
 We otherwise fully support Azure File Sync with cloud tiering and include updated transfer information details in Windows Admin Center.
 On subsequent transfers, by default we refresh the destination without backing it up first. <br>Also, Storage Migration Service is smart enough to deal with overlapping shares&mdash;we don't copy the same folders twice in the same job.